 The bikeway was named for Elizabeth “Libba” Cotten, (1895-1987) best known for her song “Freight Train,” referencing the train that traveled on this stretch of tracks past Cotten’s home on Lloyd Street in what became Carrboro.
 Cotten’s unique left-handed guitar and banjo playing style earned her a place on the Smithsonian Folkways recording label and winning a Grammy at age 89.
 Read more about Cotton and hear an audio recording of her music.
 In September of 2013 a North Carolina Historical Marker was placed on East Main Street, near the intersection with the railroad tracks to memorialize her contribution to North Carolina.

 Ms. Libba Cotten

 Directions and Parking

-To start in Carrboro, park in the Weaver Street Market parking lot, right next to The Station (yes, it is train themed restaurant!)
-From the parking lot, cross the street and walk away from the road for about a block.
+To start in Carrboro, find the bikeway entrance on Roberson Street, just south of the corner of Main and Roberson streets, behind the Armadillo Grill restaurant and across the street from The Station (yes, it is train themed restaurant)!
 The trail is on your left, marked with a green street sign reading “Libba Cotten Bikeway” and yellow concrete pillars.

 To begin on UNC’s campus, follow Cameron Avenue West until it intersects Merritt Mill Road.
 The Bikeway begins at the intersection and is marked with yellow concrete pillars.
 Unfortunately, parking at this terminus is limited because of its proximity to UNC.
 There are many public parking areas around the downtown Chapel Hill area, which can be found at the Town's Parking Information site.